Breastfeeding and Baby Friendly Hospitals

 Scenario

 Ginny is a 2-week-old infant presenting to the pediatric clinic for a weight check.
 She was born at 40 weeks 1 day via spontaneous vaginal delivery.
-Her mother, Rachel, is a first-time mother who is concerned about her eating habits.
+Her mother, Rachel, is a first-time mother concerned about her eating habits.
 Rachel reports that Ginny is often fussy between feedings, does not sleep longer than an hour at a time, and wants to eat “all of the time.”
 She reports that latching is painful and states that the baby is fussy and pulls away from the breast often.
-She is worried she is not making enough milk but does not want to supplement with formula.
+She worries she is not making enough milk but does not want to supplement with formula.

 The baby’s weight today is 6 lbs.
 4 oz, down about 8% from her birth weight.
 Her mother reports 6-7 wet diapers per day.